Daohub-io/cap9/docs/Whitepaper.md

 While it is completely up to the user to specify how the entry procedure works, here is an example for how such a procedure might be implemented.

 *Figure presents the general sequence of steps used for executing a procedure.*

+> The example will be something like the following:
+>
+> Imagine a system that has
+> many users.
+These users are people with Ethereum addresses that participate in
+> an organtisation that is described by our system.
+When they choose, they are
+> able to execute one of the functions of this organisation by sending a
+> transaction to our system.
+Each of these users has different levels of
+> authority, and therefore we need some way to be certain that only the users
+> that we specify can execute some of the more restricted function of the
+> organisation of the system.
+>
+> Whenever one of these transactions reaches the kernel, it is passed directly to
+> user code, no questions asked.
+It is up to our entry procedure to decide what
+> should happen.
+Let's say our kernel receives a message which requests that the
+> "deleteMember" function be executed to delete a certain member from the
+> organisation.
+This message will be passed on to the entry procedure, and it is
+> up to the entry procedure to execute that function.

 In this example, our entry procedure will check the user's address against a list of known administrators and determine if they are permitted to execute this procedure.
 If they are not, the entry procedure can simply reject that message and revert the transaction.